thesassway/thesassway.com/source/intermediate/simple-grid-mixins.html.markdown

 Okay, so with just a few lines of Sass we've created a grid system that:

-- Can acommodate cells of any width
+- Can accommodate cells of any width
 - Can display optional gaps between cells
 - Handles gaps correctly for first and last columns
 - Has cells snap to the full-width of the container on mobile devices